 Stand with your feet slightly apart, holding onto a chair or wall for balance.
 Slowly raise your heels until you’re on tiptoe, balancing your bodyweight on the balls of your feet.
 Pause, then lower and repeat.
 (For greater range of motion, stand on a step.)

-Personal Uniformed Apperance
+Personal Uniformed Appearance

 The Florida Highway Patrol established the following guidelines to enhance public respect and recognition of its members.

-It is unacceptable for members to practice poor personal hygiene or poor grooming habits while in the performance of their duties or representing the division.
+It is unacceptable for members to practice poor personal hygiene or poor grooming habits while in the performance of their duties or representing the Division.

 - Only one ring per hand is allowed.
 Females may wear a combination engagement ring/wedding ring combination.
 Sharp edges are prohibited.